Rash & Itch

 How is dermatitis treated?

 Firstly, we must find the source the of rash and avoid the trigger.
-Our office also treats dermatitis with topical steroids or anti-histamines and laser treatments targeted at the redness.
+Our office also treats dermatitis with topical steroids or anti-histamines and laser treatments and light therapy targeted at the redness.
 Dermatitis must be treated or it will continue to persist.
+Once treatment is started, you should expect the redness and itching to quickly improve.

 What is eczema?